 Thank you so much to the original caretakers for refusing to leave one special stray mama cat behind when they moved!
 No one can know what would have happened to them if left own their own.
 But these 6 lucky souls have been given an opportunity to live their best lives.

-Be sure to follow their stories through foster mom Rachel’s adorable, and humorous, updates.
+So be sure to follow their stories through foster mom Rachel’s adorable, and humorous, updates.
 We can’t wait to see where these little cuties end up!

 REMEMBER: ADOPT, DON’T SHOP; FOSTERING SAVES LIVES & SPAY AND NEUTER!